sebader/azure-functions-iothub-extension/README.md

 #### Sample Code

-[functions folders](https://github.com/sebader/azure-functions-iothub-extension/blob/master/test/WebJobs.Extensions.IoTHub.Tests.Function/Functions.cs) contains functions to use in Azure Functions - either in local debugging or in the cloud.
-To run, do the following:
+[Functions.cs](https://github.com/sebader/azure-functions-iothub-extension/blob/master/samples/WebJobs.Extensions.IoTHub.Samples.Function/Functions.cs) contains sample Functions to use in Azure Functions - either in local debugging or in the cloud.
+The samples implement each binding extension once to show their basic usage.
+To run locally, create a local.settings.json based on the sample.local.settings.json and include the IoT Hub connection string.
+For deployment in Azure create a corresponding AppSetting.

 > Direct Method assumes that the device has a method matched with the specified method's name given in the argument.
 Otherwise, Function throws an exception.